-Further details regarding feedback on formative assessment within the Finance Stream will be provided later in the course of the year.
+Further details regarding feedback on formative assessment within the Finance Stream will be provided later in the year.

 Feedback on summative assessment

 Summative assessment contributes to your degree result and is used to evaluate formally the extent to which you have succeeded in meeting the published assessment criteria for your programme of study.